UKCloud/documentation/articles/vmware/vmw-faq-synchronous-protection.md

 You can test the failover function of the service by requesting a Test Scenario from UKCloud.

 For more information, see the [*Synchronous Protection Service Scope*](vmw-sco-synchronous-protection.md).

-### What is excluded from a Test Scenario?

-- We will not fail over the connectivity and physical firewall during a Test Scenario.
-You'll experience a network latency of a few milliseconds through this firewall.

-- We don't currently offer a "hard failover" test, in which a physical host would be switched off to simulate a hardware fail event.

-### How do I initiate a Test Scenario?

-1. Raise a Support Request indicating you want to complete a Test Scenario.
-Confirm the VDC and name the VMs (up to 10) you want to have failed over, along with the date, start and end time, and any other requirements.
-Remember that the start and end times must be during office hours.

-2. When we receive your request we will accept or reject it.

-3. If we accept it, we will schedule the Test Scenario to start on the date and at the time you specified.

-### What test options are available?

-Option 1: We dynamically move your VMs between our two sites.

-- We will dynamically move your VMs between the sites while the VMs remain online.
-There will be increased network latency between the VMs running in the different sites (circa 4-4.5 msec).

-Option 2: We restart your VMs between the two sites.

-- Your VMs can be shut down and restarted in the secondary site.
-If the shutdown is non‑graceful (power off as opposed to a Guest OS shutdown), this simulates the effect of a physical server outage from an individual VM perspective.
-This is the equivalent of a total site failure.

-- As the UKCloud platform is multi-tenanted, we will not replicate a physical host failure to invoke a DR scenario as this may affect other customers.

-- Failovers will last a maximum of 12 hours before being failed back to the originating site.

-### What testing outputs are available?

-It's highly likely that the testing of a failover will be seamless to you and therefore it will be difficult for you to gauge that the failover has occurred.
-To provide assurance that the test was successful, we'll produce a report that identifies the following:

-- A sanitised (removing ESX host names) report of the ESX servers that the VMs are located on during the period of the failover test
-- Comments and observations

-### What if I want to test on a live environment?

-You can test a maximum of 10 VMs on a live environment.
-Your users will experience a minimal outage as a consequence.
-We do not recommend testing on a live environment.

-### Are there charges for a service failover test?

-We generally allocate a day's worth of IT Operations effort for a failover test, charged per our SFIA rate card.
-Longer testing periods will need to be approved by UKCloud.

 ## Feedback